 It is not to be explained in one word, in which way help may be given.
 But where there is a will, there is a way.
-And as soon as they will realise the greatness of the work, the doors will open before them and then they themselves will understand and see their way.
-9 tp., Sk.tp.: "want" instead of "would"
+And as soon as they will realise the greatness of the work, the doors will open before them and then they themselves will understand and see their way.9

+8. Ibid.: "nature" instead of "extent"